-Lagos Ready to Pay Above N30,000 Minimum Wage, Says Sanwo-Olu - THISDAYLIVE
+Lagos Ready to Pay above N30,000 Minimum Wage, Says Sanwo-Olu - THISDAYLIVE

-Lagos state governor, Mr. Babajide Sanwo-Olu Tuesday said that the State was ready to pay more than the N30,000 benchmark for the National Minimum Wage.
+Governor Babajide Sanwo-Olu of Lagos State yesterday disclosed that the State is ready to pay more than the N30,000 benchmark for the National Minimum Wage.

+The state, he said, was drawing up its finances and creating additional revenue sources that would enable the government sustain the new minimum wage payment.

+The governor made these disclosures during a Town Hall meeting with organised labour unions held at the State House in Alausa.

-The governor said his government understood the day-by-day challenges being faced by workers in the State to do their tasks, which informed the decision by his administration to pay more than the N30,000 minimum wage benchmark.
+Sanwo-Olu said his government understood the day-by-day challenges being faced by workers in the state to do their tasks, which informed the decision by his administration to pay more than the N30,000 minimum wage benchmark.

 The addition, the governor pointed out, was to motivate workers and encourage them to cope with challenges that may hinder their productivity.